Sudhaanshuu/Arogyam/README.md

 ## Our Partners
 Companies that trust us.

-## About This Repo
-This Repo is for the submission of this hackathon project

 ## Contact Us
 Feel free to send us a message or call us at +91 8252228793.
 We value your thoughts and feedback.